 All non-prescription medication (Tylenol, cough drops, etc.) needs to be in its original unopened container with a signed authorization form on file in the office.
 All medication will be locked in the office and administered by trained staff.
 Students can carry their inhalers with them as long as a signed authorization form is on file in the office.
-Students in possession of unauthorized medicines are in violation of school policy.
+Students in possession of unauthorized medicines are in violation of school policy and may have disciplinary action.